vuejs/vue-loader/docs/en/options.md

 ### postcss

-> Note: It is recommended to use a PostCSS config file instead so that your styles in vue files and normal CSS can share the same config.
+> Note: It is recommended to use a PostCSS config file instead so that your styles in `*.vue` files and normal CSS can share the same config.
 [The usage is the same as `postcss-loader`](https://github.com/postcss/postcss-loader#usage).

 - type: `Array` or `Function` or `Object`